Codesai/practice_program_ts_audiense/20-tic-tac-toe/README.md

-# Interactive Tic Tac Toe kata
+# Interactive Tic Tac Toe kata.

-A kata to practice using test doubles
+A kata to practice using TDD with test doubles.

-## What we need to build
+## The game.

-Tic-tac-toe is a game played on a three-by-three grid by two players, who alternately place the marks X and O in one of the nine spaces in the grid.
+Tic-tac-toe is a game played on a three-by-three grid by two players, who alternately place the marks X and O in one of the nine fields in the grid.

 Tic Tac Toe rules are summarized below:

-- A game is over when all fields in a row are taken by a player
+- A game is over when all fields in a row are taken by a player.
-- Players take turns taking fields until the game is over
+- Players take turns taking fields until the game is over.
-- A game is over when all fields in a diagonal are taken by a player
+- A game is over when all fields in a diagonal are taken by a player.
-- A game is over when all fields are taken
+- A game is over when all fields are taken.
-- There are two players in the game (X and O)
+- There are two players in the game (X and O).
-- A game has nine fields in a 3x3 grid
+- A game has nine fields in a 3x3 grid.
-- A game is over when all fields in a column are taken by a player
+- A game is over when all fields in a column are taken by a player.
-- A player can take a field if not already taken
+- A player can take a field if it is not already taken.
-- X player always starts the game
+- X player always starts the game.
-- A player only changes his turn when he chooses a valid field
+- A player only changes his turn when he chooses a valid field.
-- A player takes the field using a number from 1 to 9
+- A player takes the field using a number from 1 to 9.
+The correspondence from numbers to fields is indicated in the following figure:

 ```
 1 | 2 | 3
 ---------